 When you’re heading out for your next camping trip, you need to bring a lantern to help you see what you’re doing at night.
 But there are tons of lantern options out there, and the last thing that you want is to get out there only to find that you’re flying through batteries or the lantern simply breaks.

-That’s why we took the time to highlight reviews of 10 of the best camping lanterns that you can purchase in 2022.
+That’s why we took the time to highlight reviews of 10 of the best camping lanterns that you can purchase.
 There’s also a comprehensive buyer’s guide that’ll break down everything that you need to know before you purchase your new camping lantern.

 |Best Overall||Coleman Twin LED Lantern||

 |Battery life:||299 hours|

 If you’re looking for the best overall camping lantern, it’s tough to top the Coleman Twin LED Lantern.
 It’s a great mix of price and performance, and with 390 lumens, it’s more than bright enough for most camping activities.

 It’s also water resistant and gives off a 32-foot beam of light on the highest settings.
 Even better, with a battery life that ranges from 85 to 299 hours, depending on the brightness setting, you won’t have to worry about having to change out the batteries any time soon.

 Furthermore, with a 5-year warranty, it’s a durable and long-lasting camping lantern that you can rely on season after season.

 It doesn’t use rechargeable batteries, though, and it only has a white light.
 That’s not a huge deal, but it is worth noting when you’re picking out a camping lantern.

 If you’re on a tight budget but want a top-notch camping lantern that you can rely on for years to come, the StreamLight Mini Siege is an outstanding choice.